miromasat/iam-workshop/README.md

     * Take a look into the folder called `cdk`, this folder contains a simple CDK construct with some AWS SNS and AWS SQS constructs.
     * CDK serves a deployment mechanism for AWS, similarly to cloudformation and/or terraform, we could learn from ways it works and inner functioning how to enable granular policy generation.
     * learn more about CDK, [here](https://aws.amazon.com/cdk/)
+    * create a new folder and enter it `mkdir ~/cdk && cd ~/cdk`
+    * run `cdk init sample-app --language python`
     * activate virtualenv via `source .venv/bin/activate`
-    * note: if activation of virtualenv did not work, consider running `apt install python3.8-venv`
-    * amend project dependencies to contain DDB in `setup.py`
     * install project dependencies using `pip install -r requirements.txt`
     * replace `cdk/cdk_stack.py` for a file that you can find in this repo.
 Explore the file.
+    * run `cdk bootstrap`
-9. By running `cd deploy`, we deploy the Role, that goes like `ddb-ro-granular-access` and use very granular Policy
+9. By running `cd synth`, we generate the AWS Clouformation template for Role, that goes like `ddb-ro-granular-access` and use very granular Policy.
+We also generate a new DynamoDB table called `granular`
-    * we can also run `cdk synth` to preview what will get deployed
+    * we can look at this template under `~/cdk/cdk.out/cdk.template.json`
+    * repeat `Step 4`
+10. By running `cd deploy`, we deploy these new resources, we mark a newly created role, wich allows for very granular scan only access to newly created DynamoDB Table
-10. Assume this newly created role similarly to `Step 7`, rerun `python3 granular_result.py` and discuss results
+11. Attach this newly created role to the same EC2 similarly to `Step 7`, rerun `python3 granular_result.py` and discuss results